Strauman/travis-latexbuild/README.md

 **NB** if you want to use more advanced features (push back to git or a different TeX scheme) you __MUST__ use the `.travis.yml` from the **[master branch][master]**!

+The repo for the dockers used can be found [here](https://github.com/Strauman/latex-docker)

 [1]: https://github.com/Strauman/travis-latexbuild/tree/master
 [master]: https://github.com/Strauman/travis-latexbuild/tree/master